-Even though it would be nice to flop the nuts in every hand you play, in reality you're going to come up short more often than not.
+Even though it would be nice to flop the nuts in every hand, in reality you'll come up short more often than not.

 A hand such as second pair holds a lot of value but can be very difficult to play - especially if you're sitting in middle position.